Mike Birbiglia Net Worth: How a Sleepwalking Storyteller Built His Comedy Fortune

 Major Income Sources and Career Milestones

 Broadway?
 Oh yeah, he conquered that too.
-“The New One” at the Cort Theatre wasn’t just a hit – it was a money-making machine.
-And working with theater pros like Lin-Manuel Miranda only made things better.
+“The New One” at the Cort Theatre and “The Old Man and the Pool” at the Vivian Beaumont Theater weren’t just hits – they were revenue streams that significantly boosted his performer wealth.
+Working with theater pros like Lin-Manuel Miranda only made things better.
 The show’s success proved that comedy could work just as well on Broadway as classic plays.

 Real Estate and Investment Portfolio